 Have you ever eaten homemade toffee before?
 Like REAL homemade toffee?
 A simple combination of butter and sugar, toffee is your sweet tooth’s dream.
 Unlike hard-as-rock brittle, toffee softens and melts in your mouth.
-There are dozens of ways to prepare it including cinnamon toffee or dark chocolate almond toffee.
+There are dozens of ways to prepare it, and one of my all-time favorites is this toffee recipe.
 You can even make a shortcut version like this popular saltine toffee.

 Today, we’re focusing on a seasonal variation.
 Thick, sweet, salty, pumpkin spiced, toasted pecan filled, white chocolate covered toffee.
 This is my favorite recipe in the entire cookbook and if you visited me on my book tour a few years ago, you likely tasted it!

 I bet you didn’t know that you only need a few ingredients and a stove to make homemade toffee.
 Here are the basic toffee ingredients I use and why each is imperative to the final taste and texture:

 - Butter: Butter is the base of toffee.
 Cut it into pieces before adding to the saucepan.

 - Warm water: The melted butter will be warm, so the water should be as well.
 Any sudden changes in temperature spells candy disaster.